If your case is filed at either of the courts below please go to the e-filing small claims page here:

 2nd Circuit – District Division - Plymouth

 6th Circuit – District Division - Concord

-After reviewing the information on these pages, if you need further assistance please contact the District Division Service Center at:
+After reviewing the information on these pages, if you need further assistance please contact the District Division at

 The small claims process is governed by RSA Chapter 503.
 In addition, a person who is filing or defending against a small claim will want to be familiar with the Rules of the Circuit Court District Division.
 While there is a section within the District Division Rules that specifically deals with small claims, there are others which will be relevant to the small claims process.